flumi3/speech-emotion-recognition/README.md

     clear_output()
 ```

-Here, a graphical user interface consisting of a start button is created, by pressing which the scenario can be started.
+Here, a graphical user interface consisting of a start button is created.
+By pressing it, the interactive scenario gets started.

 ```python
 start_button = Button(